-Dependent on the type of macerator, a macerator will take all types of soil waste, provided that it is within the guidelines and there are certainly no solids going down, such as kitchen waste or even wet wipes.
+Dependent on the type of macerator, a macerator will take all types of soil waste, provided that it is within the guidelines and there are certainly no solids going down, such as wet wipes or non grind-able items.
 See our list of things not to be put down a sewage pump.

 Should a qualified person be needed to install a macerator?

-However if in any doubt consult a qualified expert for further advice.
+If you have any questions about installing a macerator always consult a qualified expert for further advice.

 What Should I do If My Macerator Is Not Working?

 If your macerator or pump stops working do not continue to use the toilets or other utility items which discharge into the macerator.
 You should contact a competent service engineer for assistance.